Plymouth police: Vehicle matching description of one involved in road rage killing is found

 At a news conference last week, Fadden repeated his plea for help from the public to find the suspect, but he did not do the same when it came to the SUV.

-When questioned during the news conference about the SUV's whereabouts, Fadden declined to say either way whether it has been found.
+When questioned during the news conference about the SUV's whereabouts, Fadden declined to say either way whether it had been found.

 "I'm not able to confirm that, no," the chief said when pressed.